SEPS-UniSG/Applied-Multivariate-Statistics/MVAbankrupt/README.md

 # MVAbankrupt
-Computes the effects of financial characteristics on bankrupt with logit model.
+Computes probabilities of bankruptcies as a function of 5 financial characteristics of banks with the logit model.

 ```python
 #works on pandas 1.5.3 and statsmodels 0.14.0